2011 Tel Aviv truck attack

-On the morning of 15 May 2011, on Nakba Day, a terrorist attack was carried out in Tel Aviv.
+On the morning of 15 May 2011, a terrorist attack was carried out in Tel Aviv.
 A truck was deliberately rammed into cars and pedestrians at busy "Bar-Lev" street (Highway 461) in the south of the city, killing one man and injuring 17 others.
 The truck driver was identified as Aslam Ibrahim Isa, a 22-year-old Arab-Israeli man from the city of Kfar Kassem.
 Immediately after the attack he was arrested and taken to questioning by police.

-Around 9:35 a.m., beginning at "Mesubim" junction and for 2 kilometers (1.2 miles), Isa shouted "Allahu Akbar!" as he hit with his truck multiple cars, buses, traffic signs, security rails, and people.
+Around 9:35 am, beginning at "Mesubim" junction and for 2 kilometers (1.2 miles), Isa shouted "Allahu Akbar!" as he hit with his truck multiple cars, buses, traffic signs, security rails, and people.
 Police said a total of 15 vehicles were hit during the attack.
 Aviv Morag, a 29-year-old man from Givatayim, was killed.
 The ramming attack ended when the truck crashed into an empty bus near a school.
 Isa then left the truck and reportedly shouted and threw objects at people.
 He hit a young girl in the head with a traffic light.
 He was arrested by police, and later sentenced to prison.

 This was one of a small cluster of terrorist vehicle-ramming attacks in Israel in this period, including the 2008 Jerusalem bulldozer attack, the 2008 Jerusalem BMW attack and the 2011 Tel Aviv nightclub attack.